-I decided to take it a step further and make it “Moroccan” by using mint.
-Usually we reserve our mint for tea but it seemed fitting that it would work well with chocolate and coffee.
+I decided to take it a step further and make it a “Moroccan drink” by using mint.
+Usually, we reserve our mint for tea but it seemed fitting that it would work well with chocolate and coffee.

 You’ll need a few more ingredients to make my version but it is worth it.
 The recipe below is for 2 servings, because it’s always better to share with friends.
 You can adjust the sugar too.
 Some people prefer this more sweet while others omit the sugar completely.

 I add ice cubes because I love iced coffee but of course that’s up to you too.
 Make it your own!

 If you’re looking for a DIY mint syrup recipe – I’ve got that covered for you too.

 Kick up your coffee game with this mint chocolate whipped, iced coffee.

 - 3 tablespoons of hot water

 - 2 tablespoons of mint syrup or 2 drops mint extract